 When answering these questions, be honest—your child will benefit in the long term.
 Remember, you’re the best judge of their child’s readiness for Kindergarten, but you can use teachers as a resource to guide you in making the best decision for your child.

-If you are still on the fence, Little Scholars offers Kindergarten Readiness Assessments to help answer your questions and Educational Development Sessions to help your child develop the skills necessary for Kindergarten success.
+If you are still on the fence, Little Scholars offers Kindergarten Readiness Assessments to help answer your questions and private tutoring to help your child develop the skills necessary for Kindergarten success.